Twelve-year-old Ava Kuhn is making a significant impact with her small business.

 “They’re $3 each.
 We donate 50 cents per tube to the Medicine Hat Women’s Shelter, $1 goes to me, and the rest goes to buying supplies,” explains Ava.

-As they enter their second year in business, they plan to continue supporting the women’s shelter.
+As they enter their third year in business, they plan to continue supporting the women’s shelter.

 Growing Into Year Two

-Ava hopes to continue raising money for local charities and possibly creating an Instagram account for her business.
+Ava hopes to continue raising money for local charities and possibly making an Instagram account for her business.

 “It’s been pretty inspiring to see her go for it.
 The giving back part is pretty awesome.
 I’m really proud of her,” Yolanda says.